NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideGPT.md

 5) Wait until callback returns `nvigi::kInferenceExecutionStateDone` and full response is provided by the plugin
 6) Inform user about the response
 7) To continue conversation go back to the step #4
-8) To start a new conversation, go to the step #2 and setup new conversation context
+8) To start a new conversation, go to the step #2

+#### Using Polling Approach:

+1) Provide `nvigi::GPTRuntimeParameters` in the execution context and set `interactive` flag to TRUE
+2) Set callback to nullptr in execution context
+3) Setup the conversation context by providing `nvigi::kGPTDataSlotSystem` input slot
+4) Call `evaluateAsync` and poll results using `getResults` until state is `kInferenceExecutionStateDone`
+5) Release results using `releaseResults`
+6) Get user's input and take turn in the conversation by providing `nvigi::kGPTDataSlotUser` input slot
+7) Call `evaluateAsync` and poll results using `getResults`:
+   - Process response text when state is `kInferenceExecutionStateDataPending`
+   - Continue polling until state is `kInferenceExecutionStateDone`
+   - **Optional**: Call `cancelAsyncEvaluation` to interrupt generation early if needed
+8) Release results using `releaseResults`
+9) Inform user about the complete response
+10) To continue conversation go back to step #6
+11) To start a new conversation, go back to step #3

 > NOTE: When changing models there is no need to change any of the setup above, only model GUID would be different when creating GPT instance